LucasCatuyama/Alura-my-portfolio-page-from-scratch/README.md

 # About this project

-This is the frist front-end project developed during the "From Scratch: HTML and CSS for Web Projects" training offered by Alura, taught by Guilherme Lima and @rafaballerini.
+This is the frist front-end project developed during the "From Scratch: HTML and CSS for Web Projects" training offered by Alura, taught by Guilherme Lima, @rafaballerini and @MonicaHillman.

 ## Objective
 Through this training, the project aims to teach basic web development concepts, focusing on HTML and CSS, through a didactic approach that encourages hands-on practice from the very first lesson.